-Note: Under the Romanian law, a merger is qualified as a transfer in the meaning of the law implementing ADR.
+Note: Under Romanian law, a merger is qualified as a transfer in the meaning of the ARD.

-- 1.1. there are any trade unions or elected employees' representatives, or there is in place an European Works Council (EWC) at the level of both transferor and transferee companies. - 1.2. there are collective bargaining agreeements or internal regulations etc, which remain in force after the merger. - 1.3. there are any risks identified in the course of a due diligence of the transferor company, e.g. any pending employment-related litigation, inspections by labour control authorities, etc. - 1.4. there are any outstanding obligations resulting from the individual labour agreements and/or collective bargaining agreements concluded by the transferor company with its employees - 1.5. the individual employment agreements, collective bargaining agreeements or internal regulations etc at the level of the target company, provide for special rights for employees or groups of employees as a result of the share deal.
-Such rights may refer to golden parachute rights, compensation rights in the event of a share sale, stock option rights etc.;
+- 1.1. there are any trade unions or elected employees' representatives, or there is in place an European Works Council (EWC) at the level of both transferor and transferee companies; - 1.2. there are collective bargaining agreements or internal regulations and/ or internal policies which remain in force after the merger; - 1.3. there are any risks identified in the course of a due diligence of the transferor company, e.g. any pending employment-related litigation, inspections by labour control authorities, etc.; - 1.4. there are any outstanding obligations resulting from the individual labour agreements and/or collective bargaining agreements concluded by the transferor company with its employees. - 1.5. the individual employment agreements, collective bargaining agreements or internal regulations etc at the level of the transferor, provide for special rights for employees or groups of employees as a result of the merger.
+Such rights may refer to golden parachute rights, compensation rights in the event of a share sale, stock option rights etc.

-- 2.1. an information written notice to the trade union and/or the employees' representatives containing the following: - a) transfer date or proposed transfer date; - b) the reasons of the transfer; - c) legal, economic and social consequences of the transfer; - d) measures envisaged in relation to employees; - e) work conditions. - 2.2. such information written notice shall be given towards the employees by each of the merging companies;
+- 2.1. an information written notice to the trade union and/or the employees' representatives containing the following: - a) transfer date or proposed transfer date; - b) the reasons for the transfer; - c) legal, economic and social consequences of the transfer; - d) measures envisaged in relation to employees; - e) work conditions. - 2.2.
+Such written notice shall be given towards the employees by each of the merging companies.

-and/or the employees' representatives with at least 30 days prior to the effective date of the merger.
-2.4. if there are no trade unions/elected employees' representatives, and the employees refuse to elect a representative, the companies participant to the merger shall grant to each of its employees the information written notice indicated under point 2.1 above 2.5. any amendments to the existing organization chart, incorporating the new job positions and/or employees transferred to it as a result of the merger, by the transferre company.
-3. Inform / Notify 3.1.
-The transferor and the transferee companies shall inform/notify the trade union and/or the employees' representatives at their own level, under the form indicated above in point 2.1.
-4. Consult 4.1.
-In the event that the transferor and the transferee companies envisage measures with respect to their own employees, the companies shall consult with the employees' representatives for the purposes of reaching an agreement in this respect, with at least 30 days prior to the transfer.
-5. Implement 5.1.
-The registration of the new employment relationships as a result of the merger in the electronic registry of employees must be performed.

-5.2.
-Adjust/amend the internal regulations applicable to the employees as a result of the merger, where necessary, and ensure that all employees (both new and old) are informed and acknowledge such amendments.
+- 2.3.
+Such written notice shall be given to the trade union and/or the employees' representatives with at least 30 days prior to the effective date of the merger. - 2.4.
+If there are no trade unions/elected employees' representatives, and the employees refuse to elect a representative, the companies participating in the merger shall submit to each of their employees the information written notice indicated under Point 2.1 above. - 2.5.
+Any amendments to the existing organisation chart, incorporating the new job positions and/or employees transferred to it as a result of the merger, by the transferee company. - 3.1.
+The transferor and the transferee companies shall inform/notify the trade union and/or the employees' representatives at their own level, under the form indicated above in Point 2.1. - 4.1.
+In the event that the transferor and the transferee companies envisage measures with respect to their own employees, the companies shall consult with the employees' representatives for the purposes of reaching an agreement in this respect, at least 30 days prior to the transfer. - 5.1.
+The registration of the new employment relationships as a result of the merger in the electronic registry of employees (REVISAL) must be performed. - 5.2.
+Update the internal regulations, where necessary, and ensure that all employees (both existing and transferred) are informed and acknowledge such amendments. - 5.3.
+Although not expressly provided under the current labour legislation, it is the common practice for the purchaser to submit to the labour authorities an information notification including: (I) information with respect to the transfer of employees; (II) an excerpt of the merger document evidencing the transfer of the relevant employees; and (III) a list with all individual employment agreements subject to the transfer.